 Another way to add interest to a white kitchen by styling pieces that you already own and use.
 This footed wooden tray usually holds our napkins, salt, and pepper, but here I brought out some plates and bowls to create a simple vignette.

-On our counters, I keep our KitchenAid Mixer and Wushtof knives out because I like the pop of color and the warm wood tone of the knife block.
+On our counters, I keep our Cornflower Blue KitchenAid Mixer out because I like the pop of color and the warm wood tone of the knife block.
 Practical AND pretty!

 Finally, I styled these beautiful blue bowls that my husband’s aunt made for us (isn’t she amazing?).
 They are too lovely to keep in the cupboards.
 See what pieces you already have that can spice up your kitchen!

 Finally, one of the best ways to adorn a neutral kitchen is with textures, patterns, and greenery.
-Our basket weave bamboo pendant adds so much warmth to this space (I wrote a post all about budget textured pendant lights here!)
+Our basket weave bamboo pendant adds so much warmth to this space.
 I like swapping out towels for a new look, and use fresh and faux greenery to add a natural pop of color.

 So what about you?
-What are your favorite ways to decorate your kitchen (neutral, or otherwise)?
-I would love to hear your tips and tricks below! 🙂
+What are your favorite ways to decorate a white kitchen?
+I would love to hear your tips and tricks below!

-If you missed my Spring Home Tour, be sure to check out all of the springy inspiration from 30 home decor bloggers!
+If you missed my Spring Home Tour, be sure to check out all of the spring decor inspiration from 30 home decor bloggers!